nephh/module-01-challenge/README.md

 ## Usage

-See commented lines to see the specific changes.
+See commented lines in the HTML and CSS files to see the specific changes.
 Website is hosted [here.](nephh.github.io/module-01-challenge)

 ## Credits